Payment - Terms & Conditions in short

 Events outside Yosemite Outfitters control, which is not reasonably foreseeable, shall be considered force majeure, meaning that Yosemite Outfitters is released from all obligations to fulfill contractual agreements.
 Example of such events are government action or omission, new or amended legislation, conflict, embargo, fire or flood, sabotage, accident, war, natural disasters, strikes or lack of delivery from suppliers.
 The force majeure also includes government decisions that affect the market negatively, for example, restrictions, warnings, ban, government shutdowns, etc.

-Payment options- Top row is for deposits.
-A 50% is required to book your day after you have contacted us.
-Please select the appropriate button Half Day, Full day, Fishy Kid, or Multi-Day, and the appropriate number of people and trip.
+Payment options- Please select the appropriate button Half Day, Full day, Fishy Kid, and the appropriate number of people and trip.
 Upon payment a confirmation receipt and an information letter with a what to bring and release form will be emailed to you, or can be downloaded here.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.
 (Not all prohibited bases apply to all programs.)